CloudHolic/OsuEditor/README.md

 # OsuEditor
-An improved version of Osu Editor written in WPF ONLY.\n It uses [OsuParser](https://github.com/CloudHolic/OsuParser) library.
+An improved version of Osu Editor written in WPF ONLY.<br/>
+It uses [OsuParser](https://github.com/CloudHolic/OsuParser) library.